ReferenceType/H264Sharp/README.md

 # H264Sharp
 Cisco's OpenH264 Native wrapper for .Net with optimised color format conversion support.
 It is very suitable for realtime streaming over network.
 This is the only open source .Net library with full feature wrapper, supported for windows and linux.
-Arm platforms are work in progress.

 SIMD color format converters are faster than OpenCV implementation.

 - Cross Platform
 - Plug&Play
-- Tested on .NetFramework and Net(up to 8), Windows & Linux.
+- Tested on .NetFramework and Net(up to 8), Windows & Linux (x86 and Arm).
 - Compatible with OpenCV.(i.e. OpenCVsharp)
 - Tested on WPF application with camera and screen capture.
 - No memory leaks or GC pressure.